 Flying into New York City for the first time is exciting.
 Heck, I still get a little thrill when the plane banks and I see that iconic skyline.
 But New York is the busiest airport system in the US—and it shows.
 Getting to and from JFK, LGA, and Newark isn’t awesome.
 The only way to navigate NYC’s airports and the transit system going and coming is with a carry on sized travel backpack.
 Roller bags are, literally, a drag in NYC.

 Expensive cabs, confusing subway lines, construction, massive delays, and constantly changing fares makes it tough to choose the right NYC airport.
-And while every trip and every budget are different, there’s usually a right answers to the question, “Which NYC airport should I choose?”
-And there’s no one answer to, “Which airport is closest to NYC?”
-Because it’s a big place, and it depends on where you’re going after you land.
+And while every trip and every budget are different, there’s usually a right answer to the question, “Which NYC airport should I fly into?”
+And there’s no one answer to, “Which airport is closest to NYC?” because it’s a big place, and it depends on where you’re going—Manhattan, Brooklyn, Queens—after you land.

 Here’s a look at the logistics of landing at each NYC airport, and the pros and cons of JFK, LaGuardia, and Newark.
 Hopefully it helps you navigate the chaos.

 While LGA is slowly growing on me, JFK is still the “best” airport in New York City.
-For many New Yorkers, it’s their go-to for a few simple reasons:
+For many New Yorkers, JFK airport is their go-to for a few simple reasons:

-- JFK has the most flights and time options
+- JFK has the most flights and time options, both domestic and international

 - It isn’t in New Jersey